vtexdocs/dev-portal-content/docs/vtex-io/Storefront Guides/google-tag-manager/vtex-io-documentation-setting-up-google-tag-manager.md

 ---
 Once you have installed the [VTEX IO Google Tag Manager app](https://developers.vtex.com/vtex-developer-docs/docs/google-tag-manager), set it up in your store by configuring all the necessary variables, triggers, and tags.

-> ⚠️ Warning
->
-> If you are using the Google Tag Manager 2.x., **we strongly recommend migrating to the major 3.x.** Google Tag Manager 3.x tracks the entire user’s journey through the store, from viewing a product to purchasing it.
+>⚠️ If you are using the Google Tag Manager 2.x., **we strongly recommend migrating to the major 3.x.** Google Tag Manager 3.x tracks the entire user’s journey through the store, from viewing a product to purchasing it.
 Refer to [Migrating Google Tag Manager app from major 2.x to major 3.x](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-migrating-google-tag-manager-app) and follow the step-by-step.

 ## Before you start